Parent Information

 Emergency Info

 We use Remind to send texts to all parents in case of emergency.
-Please make sure you sign up for our all camp remind as well as the remind for the bus or car riders; staff will use those to let you know if a bus is running late or any other information you may need last minute.
+Please make sure you sign up for our all camp remind as well as the remind for the bus; staff will use those to let you know if a bus is running late or any other information you may need last minute.

 The best way to contact camp is via email: bwdc.team@gmail.com.
 When you receive your unit information you will also receive contact info for your unit leaders and camp directors!